AIRWAY ORTHODONTICS

 What is Airway Orthodontics?

-Orthodontics is a lot more than straight teeth and a beautiful smile.
-At Godley Family Orthodontics, we are focused on the overall health of our patients.
+Orthodontics and dentistry are a lot more than straight teeth and a beautiful smile.
+At Godley Family Orthodontics, our orthodontist focuses on the overall health of our patients.
 One of the considerations we take into account is healthy breathing and development.
 Certain jaw irregularities and oral habits can lead to Obstructive Sleep Apnea (OSA) and Sleep Disordered Breathing (SDB).
 Airway Orthodontics refers to orthodontic methods with a consideration for the airway.

 Early diagnosis and treatment are important to prevent complications that can affect a child's growth, cognitive development, behavior, and wellness.